American Reset Explained: Lithium-Ion Batteries

 How Electric Vehicles Play a Role in the Trend

+As technology advances, so does battery development.
 The race to produce better electric vehicles has led to big developments in battery chemistry.
 This allows for lighter batteries with higher energy density.
 This new wave of batteries is not only smaller, but safer and longer lasting.

+Prices have dropped 87% over the past decade.
+Analysts forecast they will decline another 50% through the 2020s.
 In fact, the cost of the lithium-ion electric vehicle battery is expected to drop 50% by 2025 from today’s prices.